Skip to content

 Purpose: Combine all collected data into a concise morning briefing.

 Agentic step.
 The agent builds a briefing from all prior step results and presents it.
-Behavioral instructions (tone, follow-up offers, presentation style) are in the slash command, not here.
+Behavioral instructions (tone, synthesis rules, follow-up offers, presentation style) are in the slash command, not here.

 Procedure: